data-mining-UniPI/teaching25/intro/Intro DM.md

 - Sources are integrated
 - Language is homogeneous: same conventions, scales, and encodings
-- Refinement: data is clear of noise and outliers, and can be analyzed
+- Refinement: data is cleared of noise and outliers, and can be analyzed

 ---

 # Information and patterns... for what?

-Meant with a precise and technical connotation in other disciplines, e.g., compression, here they assume a broader meaning.

 <div class="ui raised segment question">
 <p class="question" style="display: inline;">Data Mining</p>